-The Bioinformatics Core addresses the increasing demand for bioinformatics and clinical trial informatics from investigators at the Robert H. Lurie Cancer Center.
-The Bioinformatics Core works closely with the Genomics Core, the Proteomics Core, and the Biostatistics Core to ensure coordination of experimental and analytics through the different phases of a project.
+The Cancer Informatics Core addresses the increasing demand for bioinformatics and clinical trial informatics from investigators at the Robert H. Lurie Cancer Center.
+The Cancer Informatics Core works closely with the Genomics Core, the Proteomics Core, and the Biostatistics Core to ensure coordination of experimental and analytics through the different phases of a project.

 To improve human health and reduce death and suffering from cancer through excellence in bioinformatics and medical informatics.